I keep reminding myself I asked for this. I entered into this adventure willingly but I’m reminded daily that it comes with a price.

-My Aunt would occasionally throw us into the back of her station wagon and haul us off to go for a hike, explore a mine, or camp.
+My Aunt would occasionally throw us into the back of her station wagon and haul us off to go for a hike, explore a mine, or go camping.
 These adventures instilled in me a love of nature.

 I went on to spend most of my life living in the suburbs, the idea of having a home in the mountains or country always in the back of my mind.

 Then I met a person who shared my dreams – my husband.
 Together we made them come true.

 Following are the stories of my family’s journey from a temperate place of perpetual rain, manicured lawns and HOA’s to a land of baking summers, frigid winters, wild animals, wild neighbors, a driveway from hell – and the best adventures of our lives.